KwiecienKamil/Samsung-washers-dryers-filtering-test-task/Readme.md

 I believe for this task the optimal solution was not to complicate things.
 I hope I wrote clean functions and variables.

 # How I would scale this
 If the task would need the global state - I would use => `useContext` or `Redux`.
-For easier setup I picked `Node.js` as a backend, this time without database connection.
+For easier setup I picked `Node.js` as a backend in the future I would connect database.
 Next for larger data of products I would use `pagination` concept for better app performance.